General Electric’s rough year was marked by ups and downs... but mostly downs leaving investors with a battered stock.

-CEO Larry Culp, on the job just about six weeks, told CNBC during an interview that there is an “urgency” to sell more assets.
-He also acknowledged that “nobody is happy where GE is today” and noted that, in his opinion, the “stock’s on sale.”
-The 55-year old Culp, who is well liked by investors, indirectly purchased 225,000 shares of the company’s stock – worth about $2,090,250 earlier this month.
+Culp is attempting his own damage control, telling CNBC in November that there is an “urgency” to sell more assets.
+That said, Bob Nardelli, who lost out on the CEO spot to Jeff Immelt, tells FOXBusiness.com asset sales may be coming too late.
+Still, the 55-year old Culp, who is well liked by investors, remains optimistic indirectly purchased 225,000 shares of the company’s stock – worth about $2,090,250 in November.
 An investment like this would normally be considered a vote of confidence, but investors don’t appear to see it that way.

 The news comes weeks after General Electric ousted CEO John Flannery after less than two years at the helm.
 Flannery, who replaced embattled former CEO Jeff Immelt, was initially tasked with driving a turnaround that failed to take hold.